mkinney/reddit_bot/README.md

     source .env

-Test that you can create a simple posting
+Test that you can create a simple submission

-    ./new_post.py
+    ./new_submission.py

+Test that you can see the listings

+    ./list_submissions.py

+Test that you can add a comment to that submission

+    ./add_comment_to_post.py